Reactions to anti-doping commission report

 "The evidence released today demonstrates a shocking level of corruption, and sends a clear message to Russia that they will not be allowed to cheat the world's athletes and escape justice behind a wall of deception and lies.

-"If Russia has created an organised scheme of state-supported doping, then they have no business being allowed to compete on the world stage."
+"If Russia has created an organized scheme of state-supported doping, then they have no business being allowed to compete on the world stage."

 ----